Snowflake Import

 Side effects and limitations

-• SAMPLE_DATABASE.SAMPLE_SCHEMA.DATA_TABLE_changestream will be created or replaced.
+• Snowflake Stream: A stream named SAMPLE_DATABASE.SAMPLE_SCHEMA.DATA_TABLE_changestream will be created or replaced.
+The stream follows the naming pattern <DATABASE>.<SCHEMA>.<TABLE>_changestream.
 For security, this can be created in a different schema than the table you are importing from by specifying --cdc-schema.
+The stream is automatically managed by RIOT-X and will be recreated if deleted.

-• riotx:offset:SAMPLE_DATABASE.SAMPLE_SCHEMA.DATA_TABLE_changestream - this key will be stored in the destination Redis database and is used to track the stream offset.
-If RIOT-X fails in the middle of copying data from the stream when restarted it will resume copying data from this offset.
-Removing this offset key from Redis will result in RIOT-X creating recreating the stream at time "NOW".
-With --snapshot INITIAL (default) the stream will include the initial table data plus changes going forward.
-If you do not want initial table data to be included specify --snapshot NEVER.
+• Offset Tracking: A key named riotx:offset:SAMPLE_DATABASE.SAMPLE_SCHEMA.DATA_TABLE_changestream will be stored in the destination Redis database to track the stream offset.
+If RIOT-X fails during data copying, it will resume from this offset when restarted.
+Removing this offset key from Redis will cause RIOT-X to recreate the stream at time "NOW".
+With --snapshot INITIAL (default), the stream will include the initial table data plus changes going forward.
+If you do not want initial table data to be included, specify --snapshot NEVER.

-• snowflake-import currently works on tables and materialized views
+• Supported Objects: snowflake-import currently works on tables and materialized views

 The basic usage is: